What does undergraduate study mean?

 - a personal statement detailing your performance and training commitments (include an explanation on how this has impacted on your studies)

 - an educational impact statement completed by a responsible person who has a personal knowledge of your performance and training commitments and impact on your studies (Responsible persons may include your coach/trainer, the Director of a performance body (such as the Director of a theatre group or the Director of an institute of sport) or the chair of a committee responsible for organising a competitive event)

-Elite Athletes or Performers Schemes applications are closed.
+Elite Athletes or Performers Schemes applications close 30 November 2013.
 Applications are not available for the Mid Year intake.

 Non-current school leaver

 Many of our students don’t come to UWS straight from high school.
 Non-current school leavers (or mature age students) form an important part of the UWS student population.